On the Computation of General Vector-valued Modular Forms: Implementation

 In this section, we briefly highlight two of the key ingredients of our implementation of Algorithm~\ref{alg:main_algorithm} and heuristically argue about its runtime.
 This section contains neither formal statements nor proofs, and thus takes the role of a commentary.

 The discussion of the first two aspects of our implementation builds up on the results in Section~\ref{sec:decompositions}.
 The first one concerns the computation of invariants, which we will see in Section~\ref{ssec:time_complexity} is the slowest part of Algorithm~\ref{alg:main_algorithm}.
 The second one concerns the computation of the Fourier expansions, that we require in line~\ref{alg:row:main_algorithm:append_row} of Algorithm~\ref{alg:main_algorithm}.
 The major part of this section is dedicated to a heuristic analysis of our implementation's runtime performance.
 This is presented in Section~\ref{ssec:time_complexity}.
+In this section, we assume that fundamental arithmetic operations cost~$\rmO(1)$, which is correct for some base fields, but not for~$\QQab$.
+In Section~\ref{ssec:arithmetic_base_field}, we thus complement Section~\ref{ssec:time_complexity} with a discussion of the current state of base field arithmetic in our implementation.

 In this section, we also discuss a variant of Algorithm~\ref{alg:main_algorithm} based on the decompositions

 where~$\chi$ runs through Dirichlet characters modulo~$N$, $\rho_\chi \hra \rho_N$ is as in~\eqref{eq:def:rhoN_rhochi}, and~$\cE_k(\chi) \subseteq \cE_k(N)$ is the corresponding subspace with~$\rho_\chi^\vee \thra \cE_k(\chi)$ as in Proposition~\ref{prop:abstract_eis}.
 It yields the direct sum decomposition